bigwiv/Biopython-cn/en/chr04.rst

 string which is supported by ``Bio.SeqIO`` as an output format (see Chapter \ `5 <#chapter:Bio.SeqIO>`__).
-However, some of the file formats ``Bio.SeqIO`` can write to *require* more than one record (typically the case for multiple sequence alignment formats), and thus won°Øt work via this ``format()`` method.
+However, some of the file formats ``Bio.SeqIO`` can write to *require* more than one record (typically the case for multiple sequence alignment formats), and thus won‚Äôt work via this ``format()`` method.
 See also
 Section \ `5.5.4 <#sec:Bio.SeqIO-and-StringIO>`__.